25prabhu10/notes/docs/Languages/Python/Flask/Flask.md

 ## Setup

-All Flask applications must create an application instance.
+All Flask applications must create an application instance

 ### Snippets